pgx-ml-lab/ml-mr/README.md

 pip install ml-mr  # Only after cloning...
 ```

+Installation is a bit tedious because we haven't published ml-mr to the PyPI.
+This will be done prior to publication.
+If you want help getting started, feel free to contact me.

+Note that you may need to install [pytorch-genotypes](https://github.com/legaultmarc/pytorch-genotypes) by following the instructions before installing _ml-mr_.

 # Simulation

 A simple simulation model from Burgess S, _et al._ _Epidemiology_ (2014) can be found [here](ml-mr/simulation_models/burgess_epidemiology_2014/scripts/simulate.py).